Chocolate crinkle

-The first recipe for a chocolate crinkle was published in a Betty Crocker cookbook in the early 1950s; it credits a Helen Fredell from Saint Paul, Minnesota for its creation.
+The first recipe for a chocolate crinkle was published in a Betty Crocker cookbook in the early 1950s; it credits Helen Fredell from Saint Paul, Minnesota for its creation.
 Today chocolate crinkles are most popular in the Philippines where they are eaten year round.
 There, they have been the subject of research by the Department of Science and Technology into whether the cookies can be fortified with iron.
 Chocolate crinkles have repeatedly been the most searched cookies of varying states during the Christmas season in Google Trends data.